-Dayton Birth Injuries
+Dayton Birth Injury Lawyer

 The day your child is born should be one of the happiest days of your life.
 But when a medical mistake occurs and your child suffers a birth injury, the consequences can be devastating.
 We trust medical staff members to care for us and our children.
 What happens when they make mistakes?